appbaseio/reactive-manual/content/docs/components/MultiDataList.md

-{"bigh3": true}

-# MultiDataList
+---
+id: multidatalist
+title: "MultiDataList"
+layout: docs
+sectionid: docs
+permalink: docs/basic-components/multidatalist.html
+prev: singledatalist.html
+prevTitle: "SingleDataList"
+next: singledropdownlist.html
+nextTitle: "SingleDropdownList"
+---

 ![Image to be displayed](https://i.imgur.com/cEAUorS.png)

 `MultiDataList` creates a multiple checkbox list UI component that is connected to a database field.
 It is used for filtering results based on the current selection(s) from a list of data items.

+> Note
+>
-`Note:` This component behaves similar to the [MultiList](v1/components/MultiList.html) component except the list items are user defined with the `data` prop, ideal for showing curated items in a list layout.
+> This component behaves similar to the [MultiList](/docs/basic-components/multilist.html) component except the list items are user defined with the `data` prop, ideal for showing curated items in a list layout.

 Example uses:
 * select one or multiple items from a list of categories for filtering e-commerce search results.